 Campus Public Art

 Sculptures by nationally recognized artists in a variety of styles and media are situated throughout Emory University’s campus.
 These installations can be found on open greens, in wooded areas, or inside buildings.
 These works of art are accessible for the enjoyment and inspiration of members of the campus community and visitors.
-Explore the sculptures casually, view a list of public art around campus, or use this map to plan your own walking tour.
+Explore the sculptures casually, view a list of public art around campus, take our digital art tour, or use this map to plan your own walking tour.

 In addition to these permanently owned works, the campus occasionally features temporary installations, often in association with an event or celebration on campus.
 These installations enable students, faculty, staff and the public to experience new and changing works.
 These installations are made possible by partnerships among University departments, programs and units.